pavelkrusek/market-calendar-tool/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-Feel free to customize this draft to better suit your project's needs!
+Feel free to customize this package to better suit your project's needs!